RenRMT/ExcelStarch/docs/guide_branding.md

 - The ribbon tab label in `CustomUI14.xml` (currently hardcoded as `"COMPANY Chart Styles"` — update that separately, see section 5)
 - The Windows registry key used to persist the last-used export format: `"COMPANY Chart Styles"` → `"Chart Export"`

-Change `"COMPANY"` to the client's short name (no spaces recommended — it becomes a registry key segment).
+Change `"COMPANY"` to the client's short name.
+Better not to use spaces because it becomes a registry key.

 ---